 The Different Sova Assessments

-There are a number of different assessments that can be used by employers as part of their recruitment process.
+There are a number of different assessments that can be used by employers as part of their recruitment process, including the Sova personality assessment, the Sova verbal reasoning test and the Sova numerical reasoning test.

 You may be asked to take all of them, or you might be presented with a tailored selection of assessments.